tebzito/coursera_assignment/README.md

 # coursera_assignment
-crimeVisuals.html is the name of the file for the assignment.
+crimeVisuals(3).html is the name of the file for the assignment.
+The missing interactive maps can be found above in chronological 'missing' order.